patrickdk77/dehydrated/docs/dns-verification.md

 $2 is the domain name for which the certificate is required,

-$3 is a "challenge token" (which is not needed for dns-01), and
+$3 is the raw token (which is needed for some dns-01 authorizors), and

 $4 is a token which needs to be inserted in a TXT record for the domain.